StephGbzh/pronos-graph/README.md

 ## TODO

 - Ranking graph by country
-- Make changeable the point value of the right score/goal diff/winner
+- Make changeable the points value of the right score/goal diff/winner
+- Filter by phase or continent on the same graph (radio button?)
+- Tooltip on checkboxes: which countries are in Group B, in Europe...